CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/0.Local/6.K8s/porter/README.md

 ## :x: Losing cluster access

-At a certain point when installing the `Porter` L2 Load Balancer you will lose access to the cluster, including SSH access
+At a certain point when installing the `Porter` L2 Load Balancer you will lose access to the cluster, including SSH access but it comes back